Cuba, the photographic proposal of Cruz del Cueto

 6- Dance in Cuba: all about moving your body

-The food is an intrinsic and defining part of any culture.
+The food it is an intrinsic and defining part of any culture.
 Through traditional recipes and typical ingredients we can learn about the characteristics of the cultures that consume it.
-Juan Manuel Cruz, a lover of cooking, has mixed his two passions, culinary and photography, in a series of images where he records both the dishes he cooks and those he has been able to taste in Cuban restaurants.
+Juan Manuel Cruz, a lover of cooking, has mixed his two passions, cooking and photography, in a series of images where he records both the dishes he cooks and those he has been able to taste in Cuban restaurants.
 In his trip around the island he has been interested in the local dishes of the towns he has visited.
 As a result we have images that illustrate the kitchens of our grandmothers.
 In the same way, he has photographed the Cuban avant-garde cuisine that can be enjoyed in places such as the Vistamar Restaurant, La Guarida or Doña Eutimia.
 Added to this are markets and street vendors that have not escaped the photographer's lens.9-Portrait of a Cuban

 Degree in History of Art